 Victoria Soltis-Jarrett, PMC'05, was inducted as a fellow into the American Academy of Nursing in October 2020.
 She is the Carol Morde Ross Distinguished Professor of Psychiatric-Mental Health Nursing at the University of North Carolina at Chapel Hill.

 Missi Willmarth Stec, MSN'05, DNP'10, joined Wilson Health in Sidney, Ohio, in June 2021 as a certified nurse-midwife, and, in September, became a professor at Emory University's Nell Hodgson Woodruff School of Nursing in Atlanta.
 In 2017, she was named a fellow of the American Academy of Nursing.
 Missi is chair of the American College of Nurse-Midwives division of education.

 Erica Anderson Stone, MSN'05, was promoted to assistant professor at VUSN in June 2021, and authored "Best Practices in Nursing: Advocacy and Empowerment," published in September in Nursing Clinics of North America , for which she was editor.
-She earned her doctor of nursing practice from the University of Michigan in May 2018.
+She earned her doctor of nursing practice from the University of Michigan in Ann Arbor in May 2018.
 Her project is titled "Challenging Barriers to Physical Activity: An Urban Clinic-based Walking Intervention."
 Erica wrote a letter to the editor about full practice authority for advanced practice registered nurses that was printed by the Tennessean in May 2016.

 Missy Travis, MSN'05, is founder of IP&C Consulting, a provider of classes and other educational resources about infection prevention (2020).

 Raven Dedrick Wentworth, MSN'05, was interviewed in June 2020 by Memphis Medical News for its "Nurses Roundtable" about full practice authority.
 She is president of the board of the Tennessee Nurses Foundation, associate professor at Freed Hardeman University, and a nurse practitioner in central West Tennessee.

 Kelley Whitaker, MSN'05, is clinical nurse supervisor and a nurse practitioner at Nashville Fertility Center (2020).